4157 Post RoadWarwick, RI, 02886Phone: 401-884-9490

 Rhode Island's only natural history museum and home to the state's only planetarium make this a great place to visit and thing to do, especially on your next family vacation with children.
 The museum offers regular exhibits, events, and attractions.
 The Planetarium features a state-of-the-art Zeiss star projector and an enlarged domed ceiling on which the stars are projected.
 Children under age 4 are not permitted into the planetarium.

-Hours: Museum open daily, 10 a.m.-4 p.m., with last admission at 3:30 p.m.
-The planetarium is open every weekend and daily during July and August, with shows beginning at 2 p.m.
+Hours: Museum open Friday - Monday, 10 a.m.-4 p.m., with last admission at 3:30 p.m.
+The planetarium is open on Saturdays and Sundays, and the show is at 2 p.m.